Urethritis and Urethral Discharge in Men

 - The GUM clinic will protect your confidentiality but, if they confirm you have an infection, they may want to contact anyone you had sex with up to three months before you were diagnosed.
 This is called 'contact tracing'.

 - Medicines called antibiotics will usually clear an infection.
 The antibiotic prescribed depends on the cause.
 Make sure you complete the course.

-- If your urethritis is due to gonorrhoea it is vital that you have another test after you have been treated to make sure the infection has been cured.
-This will be done three or seven days after treatment, depending on the type of test.
+- If your urethritis is due to an infection such as gonorrhoea it is vital that you have another test after you have been treated to make sure the infection has been cured.
+This will usually be done seven days after treatment.

 - Tell your sexual partner(s) to see their doctor or go to a GUM clinic, even if they have no symptoms.
 Many women with sexually transmitted infections do not have symptoms.